Azure-Samples/contoso-creative-writer/uhg-cloud-innovation/exercise-6.md

 cd ./src/api
 python -m evaluate.evaluate
 ```
+ Output contains a link to in AI Foundry where you can track details of all your evaluations.
 2. Check: You see scores for Coherence, Fluency, Relevance and Groundedness.
 Check: The scores are between 1 and 5
 To understand what is being evaluated open the src/api/evaluate/eval_inputs.jsonl file.